airbr/freshtemplate/README.md

 # freshtemplate
-A fresh Github Pages based template for deploying a single page website
+A template for deploying a tachyons based single page website